top of page

 honsya (8)_01 (2).JPG

-Toda Komuten, a longtime advocate for folk house preservation in Japan, disassembles kominka which are in very good condition but are going to be demolished and rebuilds them for use as homes, studios, home offices, community centers, cafes, and shops.
+Toda Komuten, a longtime advocate for folk house preservation in Japan, disassembles kominka which are in very good condition but are going to be demolished and rebuilds them for use as public spaces, homes, studios, home offices, community centers, cafes, and shops.

 Kominka Forum Beams.jpg